On this page

 result = calculate()

-Note: If you need genuinely shared state, use a class or pass as a parameter — not global.
+Note: If you need shared state, use a class or pass values as parameters.
 Global variables create hidden coupling and make bugs harder to trace.

 Pattern 4: Module Used Without Import